IIH Global - logo

 As long as the content devised is suitable for each different platform, whether that is social media, websites or even data published into a calendar, the headless WordPress will be able to simply post on each, at the exact same moment.
 Therefore, saving more time and increasing brand awareness from the consistent interaction on multiple platforms.

-It has been suggested that around 40% of people will decide to abandon a site if it takes more than Google suggested 2 seconds or less to load and will result in finding their requested information elsewhere.
+It has been suggested that around 40% of people will decide to abandon a site if it takes more than Google's suggested 2 seconds or less to load and will result in finding their requested information elsewhere.

-However, for those that have to demand and rather challenging tasks to run within a site, this is when headless WordPress should be chosen.
+However, for those who have to demand rather challenging tasks to run within a site, this is when headless WordPress should be chosen.
 This is due to the greater amount of control, customization and overall freedom the user will be given when working with WordPress in this format.
 But, it is a case of reviewing your situation, to decide whether or not headless WordPress is the best fit, or if it is too diverse for the tasks that need to be completed.

 Conclusion